hackforrefugees/language-teachers/CONTRIBUTING.md

              Allow from all
          </Directory>
      </VirtualHost>

-    Of course you can change the ServerName to whatever url you like.

-You access the Front-End with the URL http://language.teacher.se/app/index.html or whatever URL you setup in your vhost + /app/index.html
+You access the Front-End with the URL http://language.teacher.se or whatever URL you setup in your vhost for your frontend.

 For more information please take a look into the CONTACT.md file where you can see the contact details.